artsy/force/analytics/README.md

 })
 ````

 If there's some structured data that's not available in `sd` please submit a pull request with as much of the surrounding analtyics code possible and make note of the part where you're missing data you need to track.
-A web engineer will then either likely provide that data on `sd` or provide a "Custom even hook" (which you can read more about below).
+A web engineer will then either likely provide that data on `sd` or provide a "Custom event hook" (which you can read more about below).

 ## Custom event hooks